How to read the length of a braid from its curve diagram: Are maximally labelled arcs rare?

 There is one additional observation to be made about our labellings of curve diagrams.
-Not only do the extremal labels determine the Garside length of the braid, but moreover these extremal labels occur only very rarely in the diagram: there is a bound on their number which is linear in the number of punctures~$n$ and independent of~$\beta$.
-More precisely:
+Not only do the extremal labels determine the Garside length of the braid, but moreover it seems that these extremal labels occur only very rarely in the diagram.

-\begin{prop} Suppose that~$\beta$ is a braid with~$n$ strands.
-Then in the winding number labelling of the curve diagram~$\ol D_\beta$ there are at most $n-1$ arcs labelled~$LL(\beta)$, and there are at most $n-1$ arcs labelled~$SL(\beta)$. \end{prop}